Austin Riley Player Props: Braves vs. Phillies

-The Atlanta Braves, including Austin Riley and his .553 slugging percentage over his past 10 games, take on starter Aaron Nola and the Philadelphia Phillies at Truist Park, Thursday at 7:20 PM ET.
+The Atlanta Braves, including Austin Riley and his .692 slugging percentage over his past 10 games, take on starter Taijuan Walker and the Philadelphia Phillies at Truist Park, Friday at 7:20 PM ET.

-He collected two extra-base hits in his most recent appearance (2-for-4 with two doubles) against the Dodgers.
+In his last game, he smacked two homers in his most recent game (going 2-for-5) against the Phillies.

 Austin Riley Game Info & Props vs. the Phillies